We are proud to have achieved our Gold Star Modeshift Award in September 2017.

 In order to make school a safer place we ask that parents consider the following;

-Well done to Badger Class on their walking to school during June 2018 - they won the WOW (Walk Once a Week) trophy!
+Well done to Owl Class on their walking to school during September 2018 - they won the WOW (Walk Once a Week) trophy!

 Park and Stride Map